wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/author-advanced-formulas-powerapps/includes/3-combine-separate-records.md

 can be zero, one, or more characters that are matched as a whole in the text string.
 Using a zero length or blank separator results in each character being broken out individually.
-The matched separator characters are not returned in the result.
-If no separator match is found then the entire text string is returned as a single result.
+The matched separator characters aren’t returned in the result.
+If no separator match is found, then the entire text string is returned as a single result.

 For example, you could use Split("Canada, Mexico, United States of America", ",") to create a single column table with three records.
 The